• Home

 Published in August 8th, 2008

-Posted by louise in Issues
+Posted by Louise in Issues

 1 Comment

-It’s here again.
+Tweet It’s here again.
 The sporting spectacle that is about so much more than pure sporting prowess.
 I’m not a massive sports fan but I might find it in me to admire the Olympic ideal if it was only about sport.
-I find it depressing that the reality is that the Olympics is about pretty much [...]
+I find it depressing that the reality is that the Olympics is about pretty [...]

 Bookmark It

-Add to Bloglines Add to Del.icio.us Add to digg Add to Fark
+Add to Buzz Add to Del.icio.us Add to digg Add to Facebook Add to Google Bookmarks

 Hide Sites